sktime/enhancement-proposals/steps/26_predict_pipeline_for_ptf_v2/step.md

             - "decoder_lengths" : Return the lengths of the decoder sequence.

-        If None or empty, only predictions are returned. output_dir : Optional[str]
+        If None or empty, only predictions are returned.
-        Path to a directory where predictions can be saved.

     trainer_kwargs:
         kwargs for `Trainer`